Personalised Viewing Experience

 If you do decide to purchase, on the last day of the trip (this needs to be a weekday), we will obtain your NIE's, (your Spanish fiscal number, which is mandatory to have when purchasing property here); meet with the lawyers, who are totally independent & English speaking, if you are happy with them – sign for Power of Attorney, (this covers you for buying/selling, opening/settling mortgages, opening bank accounts & paying your taxes, only here in Spain), therefore, there is no need to return for completion; & then we meet with the bank manager & open your Spanish Bank account.

-This means, when you leave us, all you will have to do is send the deposit money over, (if not already done by internet banking) & the remainder of the money that you yourselves will be putting into the purchase, will need to be sent to your personal Spanish bank account.
+This means, when you leave us, all you will have to do is send the deposit money over, (if not already done by internet banking) & the remainder of the money that you yourselves will be putting into the purchase, will need to be sent to your personal Spanish bank account or to the lawyers account, which will save you some money.
 If there is a mortgage involved, then there will be a need for some financial documentation to be sent over via email, (unless this has already been done – see separate informational guide).

 Please note from the above and the buying guides that a 6,000.00 Euros holding deposit will be required should you see any property you wish to purchase; this can be transferred during your visit, if you have internet banking or immediately upon your return home, through normal banking procedures.
 It can be brought with you in the form of cash, as International Personal cheques are not valid, & it is very difficult to use one's credit/debit card for that amount here in Spain.
 Please also be aware that further payment deposits may be requested upon your return home, dependant upon the length of completion.